Karoqnq/bite_spring2024_is/h6-anonymous.md

 - Not controlled by any one entity rather open to improvements from anyone with the skills to do so.
 - Data is layered with curve cryptography.
 - Sending data over Tor is like an onion with layers.
+- FBI succeeded to take down criminals regarding child pornography services due to a exploit of Firefox.
+This got fixed soon after.
+- Tor should be left the way it is as that's the most secure.
+Most times users do the mistakes of changing things or allowing location services which ends up with possibly identifying the user.
+- Man in the middle attacks used to bypass security.
+- To find true IPs, sometimes emails are infected with tracking codes.
+If the email allows HTML a special tracking script runs and the IP will be obtained.
+- The same can be done but with documents / files, worse when document is opened but more known not to open suspicious documents.

 ### a) Install TOR browser and access TOR network (.onion addresses).
 (Explain in detail how you installed it, and how you got access to TOR).